 Is a CGM the same as a blood glucose meter?

 No. A traditional meter needs a finger prick and gives one data point.
-A CGM is continuous — 288 data points a day, one every five minutes — and that continuity is exactly what makes the patterns visible.
+A CGM is continuous — a five-minute sensor like the Dexcom G7 produces 288 readings a day, while the Freestyle Libre 3 reads every minute for around 1,440 — and that continuity is exactly what makes the patterns visible.
 You see trends, not isolated numbers.
+They are not interchangeable, though: a fingerstick meter measures blood, a CGM estimates from interstitial fluid, so the two will not agree exactly, especially while glucose is moving fast.

 You started this because a “healthy” smoothie kept leaving you crashed and foggy, and you suspected the food before you suspected yourself.
 That instinct was right.
 Eating blind in an age of lab-engineered food was never your failure — it was the design.
-Your metabolism isn’t a mystery for nutritionists to manage or food pyramids to govern; it’s your hardware, and a CGM is the diagnostic you were never handed.
+Your metabolism isn’t a mystery for nutritionists to manage or food pyramids to govern; it’s your hardware, and a CGM is a window onto it — a measuring instrument, not a diagnostic test, and not a substitute for one.
 Wear one for a few weeks, learn your handful of stabilizing foods and your worst spikers, then take the knowledge off your arm and into the rest of your life.
 You stop wondering if your diet works and start engineering the answer.
 That’s the move from metabolic amnesia to metabolic mastery — and you own the data now.
 Related reading: Levels Health Review: What a Continuous Glucose Monitor Reveals About Your Metabolism; Health Unhacked: The Definitive Manual for Longevity, Performance, and Biological Autonomy; and InsideTracker Review: The Blood Optimization Protocol for Biological Sovereignty.
 Explore more in our Digital pillar.

-For a structured real-food starting point, The Smoothie Diet is a 21-day whole-food meal plan you can adapt to your own glucose response.
+For a structured starting point, The Smoothie Diet is a 21-day plan that replaces two of three daily meals with whole-ingredient smoothies — test it against your own glucose response rather than assuming it suits you.
 See it →

 Affiliate link — if you buy through it we may earn a commission at no extra cost to you.
 We only recommend tools we’ve independently vetted.